Help When You Need It Most

 - Provide bereavement and grief services to the community

 GHS Hospice of the Foothills offers a variety of hospice and bereavement services to the residents of Oconee, Pickens and Anderson counties.
 Offering different levels of services to meet the needs of patients, loved ones and caregivers, our services are available 24 hours a day, seven days a week.
-Care is provided wherever the patient lives—at home, an assisted living/long-term care facility or at Cottingham House.
+Care is provided wherever the patient lives—at home, an assisted living/long-term care facility or at hospice house like Cottingham House.

 Our team of caregivers includes a medical director, nurses, counselors, hospice aides, chaplains and volunteers.
 Care is coordinated in cooperation with the patient and the patient’s primary care physician.